MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/flappy-fly-swift.md

 Finally, you check if more than half a second passed since the last touch.
 If that is the case a strong downward rotation impulse is applied.

 Now run your game again.
-The behaviour should be similar to this:
+The behavior should be similar to this:

 ![](https://static.makegameswith.us/gamernews_images/4bC4exbJ1k/Flying.gif)